Netbreeze-GmbH/coffeescript-style-guide/README.md

 This is an optional header for License requirements.
 Appears in JS too
 ###

-'use strict'  # use strict pragma is the very first expression
+'use strict'  # use strict pragma is the very first statement

 # all the reqires following
 http = require 'http' # Node core lib express = require 'express' # Third party lib in dependencies myUtil = require '../util'  # Own module

 # module privates: vars, funcs etc.
+init = -> # some code here

-# end of privates, publics following. in AMD (Node.js) here assignements to `exports`, in plain modules the `return` statement with api-obj
+# end of privates, publics following.

+# In Common.Js (Node.js) here assignements to `exports`, in plain modules the `return` statement with api-obj.
 module.exports.init = init
 ```